binjmhu/SmartHomeApp/README.md

 <h1 align="center"> Smart House App </h1>

-Projeto em Flutter do layout de um aplicativo para controlar os dispositos de uma Smart House
+Layout project in Flutter of an application to control the devices of a Smart House

-## Getting Started
+## About

-Esse projeto foi desenvolvido com:
+This project was developed with:

 -  Flutter

-Feito com base no tutorial do [Mitch Koko](https://www.youtube.com/watch?v=FMV8pbz0sN8).
+Made based on the tutorial: [Mitch Koko](https://www.youtube.com/watch?v=FMV8pbz0sN8).